matteosacchetto/node-zip-cli/README.md

 > [!WARN]
 > *Current limitaionts*
 > Up to the current version (0.6.0) the strategy of ignoring `*` and the not ignore some paths (e.g. `!test`, `!src`, ...) is not supported.
+>
+> Up to the current version (0.6.0) you can zip/tar and unzip/untar only files and directories.
+Symlinks are not yet supported